Chapter 3.24

 “Rent package plan” means the consideration charged for both food and rent where a single rate is made for the total of both.
 The amount applicable to rent for determination of transient lodging tax under this chapter shall be the same charge made for rent when consideration is not a part of a package plan.
 This concept is intended to follow the State of Oregon Administrative Rules (OAR 150-320-305) regarding services included in the fee for purposes of determining the total retail price.

-“Transient lodging facility” or “lodging facility” means any structure, or any portion of any structure, which is occupied or intended or designed for short-term occupancy for dwelling, lodging or sleeping purposes and includes any hotel, motel, inn, condominium, house, cabin, apartment, public or private dormitory, fraternity, sorority, public or private club, space in a mobile home or trailer park, tent camping locations, or similar structures or spaces or portions thereof so occupied; provided such occupancy is for less than a thirty-day period.
+“Transient lodging facility” or “lodging facility” means any structure, or any portion of any structure, which is occupied or intended or designed for short-term occupancy for dwelling, lodging or sleeping purposes and includes any hotel, motel, inn, condominium, house, cabin, apartment, public or private dormitory, fraternity, sorority, public or private club, space in a mobile home or trailer park, spaces used for overnight parking of recreational vehicles or placement of tents, or similar structures or spaces or portions thereof so occupied; provided such occupancy is for less than a thirty-day period.

 “Transient lodging intermediary” or “lodging intermediary” means a person other than a lodging provider that facilitates the retail sale of lodging and: (1) charges for occupancy of the lodging facility; (2) collects the consideration charged for occupancy of the lodging; or (3) receives a fee or commission and requires the lodging provider to use a specified third-party entity to collect the consideration charged for occupancy of the lodging.